Skip to navigation Skip to content

 • Hardship assistance ends 12 months from the date the hardship claim was lodged or the date the person stops working on the farm

-Note: in situations where the home is exempt from the assets test, curtilage (land surrounding the home) in excess of 2 hectares on the same title as the care recipient's former home may be assessable, as is any land on a separate title.
+Note: in situations where the home is exempt from the assets test, curtilage (land surrounding the home) of more than 2 hectares on the same title as the care recipient's former home may be assessable, as is any land on a separate title.

 8